Core care

 Mini Monstera Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Mini Monstera grows best in Bright Indirect light and can tolerate medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Mini Monstera light consistent for stronger growth and flowering.

 Mini Monstera is listed as Toxic for pets and Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Mini Monstera out of reach when ingestion is a concern.

 Mini Monstera does best in All Purpose, Pon, Perlite, Epiphytic with a pH around 5.5-7.0.
 Fast drainage lowers root-rot risk.